JOHN WHELPTON: - PUBLICATIONS, UNPUBLISHED WORK, WORK IN PROGRESS AND ACADEMIC AFFILIATIONS (OCTOBER 2021)

 (i) PUBLISHED/IN PRESS

-Jang Bahadur in Europe: The first Nepalese mission to the West, Kathmandu: Sahayogi Press, 1983.
-320p.
+Jang Bahadur in Europe: The first Nepalese mission to the West, Kathmandu: Sahayogi Press, 1983 and Mandala Book Point, 2016.
+320 and 306 p.
 (Translation and commentary on a travelling companion's account of the 1850 visit to Europe by the Nepalese prime minister.
-A revised and expanded edition, including the full text of a magazine article attributed to the Nepali crossing sweeper engaged by Jang while in London, was published in Kathmandu by Mandala Book Point in 2016.
-Further details are on the Jang Bahadur in Europe page on this site)).
+The revised and expanded 2016 edition includes the full text of a magazine article attributed to the Nepali crossing sweeper engaged by Jang while in London.
+Further details are on the Jang Bahadur in Europe page on this site).

 (co-edited with David N.Gellner, Joanna Pfaff-Czarnecka) Nationalism and ethnicity in a Hindu kingdom: the politics of culture in contemporary Nepal, Amsterdam: Harwood, 1997.
 623p.
 (Reprinted with new introduction as Nationalism and Ethnicity in Nepal, Kathmandu: Vajra Books, 2008.
 A partial preview of the earlier edition is available at http://books.google.com.hk/books?id=n4FQMEiZcrIC )